-Meditate, Pray and Discuss: Meditate on who in your life might need a visit, whether in person, by phone, or through a note of encouragement.
+Meditate, Pray and Share: Meditate on who might need a visit, whether in person, by phone, or through a note of encouragement.
 Pray for the grace to bring Christ's joy to others this Advent.
-Discuss what are you going to do to put your prayer into action?
+Share what you are going to do to put your prayer into action?